unternet-co/web-applets/README.md

 ## Example

 Applets are like little standalone websites – you can host them on the web, or in your web app's public folder.
 Unlike regular websites, applets are imported into a host environment (e.g. your web app or chat client) where you can exchange messages with them to get them to do things.

-Applets declare, in a manifest file, all possible actions that can be taken with them.
 When they're sent an action, they respond with an updated state, and can re-render a view to the user.

 This is a simple example of an applet that displays "Hello, [your name]".
-At it's core, it's just an html file with a template, a JS file with some functionality, and a JSON manifest.
+At it's core, it's just an html file with a template, a JS file with some functionality, and a JSON manifest that tells the host what actions are available.

 `index.html`: